tethne.model.corpus package¶

 Corpus models describe latent topics (dimensions) that explain the

-distribution of features (eg words) among documents in a Corpus
+distribution of features (eg words) among documents in a Corpus.

 Tethne presently represents two corpus models: